Nature In Motion Home

 Meet the McGills

-Check out Teresa's 'Seney Journal' pages.
-She journals everything they see when at the Refuge.
+Teresa journals everything she see when at the Refuge.
+She shares her finding with the Refuge.
 They have met many interesting people on these journeys.
 While on one of their many visits to the Refuge they met a young doctoral assistant, Mike Wierda, from Clemson University, South Carolina.
-He is working on a fifteen year study of the Great Lakes Eco System.
+He was working on a fifteen year study of the Great Lakes Eco System.
 Part of that study includes the American Bald Eagle.
 They check the toxin levels, measure and band the young eaglets of five to seven weeks old.
-After a three hour visit, he bought some of Teresa's photos and made plans for them to go along with him in May to band eaglets.
+After a three hour visit, he bought some of Teresa's photos and they made plans for to go along with him to band eaglets.
 What is it they say about being in the right place at the right time?
 Check out the 'Eagle Banding' page for more information.
-Or 'Nature in Motion Artwork' to purchase their Eagle Banding DVD.

 To add to their adventures, they discovered a farmer, Jim Habasco, in their area who has been putting out carrion for the Bald Eagles in the winter for the last twenty years.
 Of course, after another lengthy and interesting conversation, they set up a small blind on his farm.
 Whenever they got the chance, and the weather cooperated, they would spend ten to twelve hours in a 4x6 blind with a portable heater, port-a- pot, photography equipment, backpack full of food and Teresa's laptop, of all things.
-They have become more sophisticated in their blind, a refurbished 1955 Gem Travel Trailer.
-Michael totally rebuilt it to be a 'blind' in the winter and photo studio/accomodations the rest of the year for their wildlife adventures.
+They have become more sophisticated in their blind.
+Michael has now built a 'commercial' grade blind at their home.
+Teresa can now enjoy the winter raptors up close and personal.
+Their refurbished 1955 Gem Travel Trailer is now their photo studio/accomodations for their wildlife adventures in the Upper Peninsula of Michigan.

 Facebook-McGill's Nature in Motion.

 They have also been very fortunate to meet Kris & Dixie Stewart owners of the Tahquamenon Falls Riverboat Ride and Toonerville Trolley.
-Michael and Teresa have enjoyed many a trip with Captain Kris who has run this Riverboat Tour for twenty-nine years.
+Michael and Teresa have enjoyed many a trip with Captain Kris who has run this Riverboat Tour for over thirty years.
 He shares his knowledge of wildlife and nature along with a historical commentary of the area as he navigates the river.
 They have shared their love of photography and nature which lead to where they are now- in a 'bear blind' along the tracks of the Toonerville Trolley.
+Sadly due the pandemic...they haven't been to their blind.
+Now that Teresa is retired they hope to return.
+But the bear population is decreasing, sadly.
+And after the loss of Momma Blaze several years ago, it just hasn't been the same.

 Kris and Dixie have opened their arms and their property to the McGills.
 They have taken extra pains and shared their valuable time to help the McGills prepare the blind.
 Words cannot express the McGills gratitude for the Stewarts continued kindness and generosity.